 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt.
-For these heavy tear-offs, we route a reinforced 30-yard container featuring thicker sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal; we then haul it via lowboy.
-This specialized setup pairs with our general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the density; these materials weigh significantly more than asphalt per square.
+We route a reinforced 30-yard low-wall bin onto a lowboy for these heavy jobs: it features a heavier floor plate and thick, ribbed sides.
+We cap the fill volume well below the visual rim to keep legal axle weight.
+We also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight crews; we coordinate the same-day haul-out around their demobilization window so the driveway frees up for inspection or gutter reinstall before the homeowner takes over.
-Grandview crews route the swap-out to land in the same afternoon!
+Tear-offs run tight crews; the roll-off shouldn’t hold things up.
+Dispatch coordinates same-day haul-out around demobilization so the container pulls free for inspection or gutter reinstall before the homeowner’s last walkthrough.
+In Grandview and across Jackson crews route swap-outs booked by noon, on the truck the same afternoon!